 Ark Victoria Academy's LGB is made up as follows:

-Six to 10 members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area.
+Six to 10 members appointed by Ark, to include the Chair, two Parent Governors and one Staff Governor - usually people with a local connection or interest who are committed to supporting educational opportunity in the area.

 Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional performance:

 - Good insight into the specific challenges at the school and the general challenges of operating top-quality schools

 - Specific skills as needed by/relevant to the school